rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 #### Real-Time Value Streaming

-Each AI agent is equipped with an ERC 6551 wallet, enabling continuous revenue accrual and seamless distribution back to the owners.
+Each AI agent is equipped with an ERC 6551 wallet, so revenue accrues continuously and is distributed back to the owners.

 #### Immutable Contribution Vault